hhousni/my_professional_website/content/blog/2021-12-26-customer-segmentation/index.markdown

 ## [1] 0
 ```

-The dataset does not contain missing values as both NAs and blank spaces.
+The data set does not contain missing values as both NAs and blank spaces.
-\

-### 1.2 Exploratory Analysis
+## Exploratory Analysis

 ```r